-The Agave supercomputer is ASU's flagship high performance computing (HPC) cluster.
+ASU researchers also have access to the Agave supercomputer.
 Agave is a heterogenous Intel-based HPC cluster containing over 15,000 CPU cores.
 Each node is equipped with a solid-state drive and system memory ranging (depending on the node) from 128GB to 256GB of DDR4 2400 RAM.
-For large memory applications, the cluster also contains three nodes with 1TB, 1.5TB, and 2TB of DDR4 2666 RAM.
+The cluster also contains three nodes for large memory applications with 1TB, 1.5TB, and 2TB of DDR4 2666 RAM.
 GPU computing capabilities include access to over 330 NVIDIA A100, V100, K80, GTX 1080, and RTX 2080 GPU accelerators.
-A dedicated pool of 1.2PB high performance BeeGFS provides fast scratch storage for compute jobs.
+A dedicated pool of 1.2PB high-performance BeeGFS provides fast scratch storage for computing jobs.
 Compute nodes are accessible through four login nodes, one of which hosts the NSF-funded Open OnDemand web interface.
 Compute jobs are managed with the SchedMD Slurm scheduler.
 Agave is supported by a 100Gbps InfiniBand network fabric.
 It is connected to the campus Science DMZ, Internet2, and Data Transfer Nodes by a 100/40GE core network.

-A dedicated pool of 1.2PB high performance BeeGFS fast scratch storage is presented to the Agave cluster via dual interconnected networks (InfiniBand and Omni-path), and a 1.8PB network attached storage array provides HPC home directory storage.
+A dedicated pool of 1.2PB high-performance BeeGFS fast scratch storage is presented to the Agave cluster via dual interconnected networks (InfiniBand and Omni-path), and a 1.8PB network attached storage array provides HPC home directory storage.
 For general purpose research data, a 4PB network attached storage array provides project storage.